 About the Communities of Practice (CoP) – Brisbane North Primary Health Network

-The Lived Experience Suicide Prevention Communities of Practice (CoP) is led by Roses in The Ocean as part of the National Suicide Prevention Trial.
+The Lived Experience Suicide Prevention Communities of Practice (CoP) is community led, with support from Roses in The Ocean, as part of the National Suicide Prevention Trial.
 This work is supported by funding from Brisbane North PHN through the Australian Government’s PHN Program.

 The CoP is a newly funded initiative to help enrich the work of the Brisbane North Primary Health Network.
 The role of the Communities of Practice is to establish our ‘footprint’ in the suicide prevention sector and to use our knowledge and lived experience expertise to contribute to suicide prevention initiatives and build capacity.